On the Ingleton-Violations in Finite Groups: Introduction

 \begin{enumerate} \item Could the connection between entropy and groups be a red herring?
 Are the interesting groups too large to give any insight into the problem (e.g., the conditions for the Ingleton inequality to be violated)? \item What is the smallest group with subgroups that violates the Ingleton inequality?
 Does it have any special structure? \item Can one construct network codes from such Ingleton-violating groups? \end{enumerate}

-In this paper we address the first two questions.
+In this paper we address the first two questions, and try to lay some groundwork for answering the third.
 We identify the smallest group that violates the Ingleton inequality---it is the symmetric group $S_5$, with 120 elements.
-Through a thorough investigation of the structure of its subgroups we conclude that it belongs to the family of groups $PGL(2,p)$, with $p$ a prime greater than or equal to 5. ($PGL(2,5)$ is isomorphic to $S_5$.)
+Through a thorough investigation of the structure of its subgroups we conclude that it belongs to the family of groups $PGL(2,q)$, with $q\geq5$ being a power of a prime. ($PGL(2,5)$ is isomorphic to $S_5$.)
 We therefore believe that the connection to groups is not a red herring and that there may be some benefit to it.

-The explicit nature of $PGL(2,p)$ may lend itself to effective network codes.
-We only mention that non-abelian groups allow for much more flexibility in the design of codes.
-For example, if the incoming messages to a node in the network, $a$ and $b$, say, are elements from a nonabelian group then the operations $a^2b$, $aba$, $ba^2$, say, can potentially all correspond to different elements in the group, whereas in the abelian case they all coincide with $a^2b$.
-Therefore nodes in a network will have much more choices in terms of what to transmit on their outgoing edges---and this should, ostensibly, be what allows one to achieve capacity.
-The drawback is, of course, that decoding becomes more complicated than solving a system of linear equations.
+Having a ``recipe'' for Ingleton violations, we generalize the family in two directions.
+Since $PGL(2,q)$ is the quotient group of $GL(2,q)$ modulo the scalar matrices, we explore the subgroups in $GL(2,q)$ and discover several new families of Ingleton violations.
+On the other hand, the projective general linear group $PGL(n,q)$ can be viewed as the image of a permutation representation induced by the action of the general linear group $GL(n,q)$ on its projective geometry.
+It turns out that in this context, the Ingleton-violating subgroups of the family $PGL(2,q)$ all have nice interpretations: each of them is the stabilizer for a set of points in the projective geometry.
+Based on this viewpoint we obtain a few new families of Ingleton violations, including the groups $PGL(n,q)$, $GL(n,q)$, and further give an abstract construction in general 2-transitive groups.

-We shall not say anymore about codes.
-What we will do in the remainder of the paper is to describe how we found the smallest Ingleton-violating group and how we uncovered its structure.
-This required the identification of conditions beyond being abelian that force a group to respect Ingleton.
-It also required a deep study of the 120 element group that we found via computer search.
-We now present the details.
+As mentioned in Section~\ref{subsec:networkcodes} we can use these Ingleton-violating groups to contruct network codes, which have the potential of performing better than linear network codes.
+However, designing the subgroups for a desirable code is not a trivial task, for example we need to satisfy (R1)--(R3) of the previous subsection.
+We study the source independence requirement for the subgroups, and give some directions on how to construct them.